Prasannadpp/RAG-PDF-Question-Answering/README.md

 A console-based Retrieval-Augmented Generation (RAG) application that answers questions based on the content of PDF files.
-It uses LangChain, ChromaDB, and Groq-hosted LLMs to perform semantic search and generate accurate, context-aware answers./
+It uses LangChain, ChromaDB, and Groq-hosted LLMs to perform semantic search and generate accurate, context-aware answers.

-✨ Features: /
+✨ Features:
 Upload and process PDF files/
 Semantic search using vector embeddings/
 Answers grounded strictly in PDF content/